vuejs/docs/src/guide/accessibility.md

 Additionally, the W3C keeps a detailed guide of usage and examples for ARIA: [Using Aria - W3C Working Draft](https://www.w3.org/TR/using-aria/).
 This also includes a handy list of [ARIA roles](https://www.w3.org/TR/using-aria/#x2-14-1-aria-roles) and [ARIA states and properties (or attributes)](https://www.w3.org/TR/using-aria/#x2-14-2-aria-states-and-properties-aria-attributes).

-To make first example accessible using ARIA, we have to set the role to "checkbox" and use the `aria-checked` attribute:
+To make the first example accessible using ARIA, we have to set the role to "checkbox" and use the `aria-checked` attribute:

 ```html
 <div